 Working in confined spaces.

-What are the hazards in a warehouse?
+What are hazards in the workplace?

 What is hazard and example?

 A hazard is something that can cause harm, e.g. electricity, chemicals, working up a ladder, noise, a keyboard, a bully at work, stress, etc. … For example, working alone away from your office can be a hazard.
 The risk of personal danger may be high.
 Electric cabling is a hazard.